Documentation

 Goal

-Every scenario has a primary Goal — the single outcome that defines success.
+Every scenario works towards a Goal — the outcome that defines success.
 The agent treats every conversation as a search for this outcome.

 A goal carries: